- Associate Professor Heather Fraser

 To date, Associate Professor Fraser has published three books: Neoliberalization, Universities and the Public Intellectual: Species, Gender and Class and the Production of Knowledge (London: Palgrave), Understanding Violence and Abuse, An Anti-Oppressive Practice Perspective (Winnipeg: Fernwood Press) and In the Name of Love, Women’s Narratives of Love and Abuse (Toronto: Women’s Press/Canadian Scholars Press).

-(Palgrave: London) is due to be published in 2018.
-In addition, she has published over forty refereed publications.
+In addition, she has published numerous refereed publications.